edgeimpulse/expert-projects/tinyml-digital-counter-openmv.md

 ![Screen Segmentation for Digit Cropping](.gitbook/assets/tinyml-digital-counter-openmv/5_screens.jpg)

 Having sorted out the process of image capture and cropping for digit recognition, I began the data collection stage of the project.
-The duration of the collection was based on the constraints namely the battery power of the cells and the board’s internal memory (32Mb).
+The duration of the collection was based on the constraints namely the battery power of the cells and the board's internal memory (32Mb).
 For some reason, my particular board was not accepting an SDCard, and all the scrolling through MicroPython and OpenMV forums did not help!
 I intentionally placed a limit on data collection to control the quality of images gotten–*which were taken during daytime*–and the mAh value of the power source in use.

 The whole data collection process generated 3260 digit data for training.
 The choice was made to manually label the data set for improved accuracy.
 I did this by selecting and moving individual images to folders labelled 0 to 9.
 A verification step was included in the later stage to handle errors in labelling–*FYI, I had 3 labelling errors in all.*